saulamsal/InspiringDots/README.md

 - Update 4: fixed the issue of having to change the 20px from the dropzones.
 I changed up the HTML & CSS so it's not necessary anymore.
 I've also made it so the dots are divs instead of images.
 It's easier to drag & drop like that + no unnecessary loading of images if they're simple dots.

+- Update 5: drag & drop works.
+Gotta fix the small offset when a dot is placed in a dropzone.
+Have to quickly apply a check for if there is already a dot & then when all dots are filled, display winning message + add in reset button functionality.